 To accomplish this, the Tech Transfer Ombuds will act as an advocate for a fair process and the Ames Laboratory's institutional values.
 The Ombuds will NEITHER serve as an advocate for the Laboratory, NOR as an advocate for a company or other project partner.
 Though the Ombuds may assist in a problem-solving process, the ultimate "ownership" of the concerns, the process, and the ultimate resolution resides among the parties involved themselves.

-You may contact the Ames Laboratory Tech Transfer Ombuds Program Coordinator, Todd Zdorkowski, at:
+You may contact the Ames Laboratory Tech Transfer Ombuds Program Coordinator, Hiliary Burns, at:

 Additional Information on the DOE Ombuds Programs can be found at